ircv3/ircv3-specifications/extensions/webpush.md

 The server MUST use the VAPID public key sent as a reply to the `VAPIDPUBKEY` subcommand when sending push notifications.
 Servers MUST replace any previous subscription with the same `<endpoint>`.

+Servers MAY expire a subscription at any time.

 ### `UNREGISTER` Subcommand

 The `UNREGISTER` subcommand removes an existing Web Push subscription.